Android 3DS SDK

 Apart from complying with the requirements indicated by the EMVCo and the PCI specifications (please refer to Supporting documentation), some additional measures can be taken by the integrator, in order to mitigate some potential security threats.
 A full list of risks and vulnerabilities and their potential mitigations is outside the scope of this guide.
 Yet few important measures may be taken to make it harder for attackers to exploit your app.
 The following list includes only suggestions and/or recommendations:

-The latest version of the Ravelin 3DS SDK is built with AGP 8.1.2, Gradle Wrapper version 8.1 and compiled with Kotlin plugin version 1.9.22.
+The latest version of the Ravelin 3DS SDK is built and tested with AGP 8.10.0, uses Gradle Wrapper 8.13, and is compiled with Kotlin plugin version 2.1.20.

 Dependencies